 - Close your eyes, clean your brain.
 Sleep is not a luxury; it’s an absolutely essential act of daily maintenance, and it is your ally in keeping your brain sharp and beautiful.
 When your sleep goes awry, it’s a clue that something about your lifestyle is asking to be adjusted, or that something else in your body needs attention.

 - Get strong.
 Cultivating strength with exercise is key to protecting yourself against injury, especially as you get older.
 (I do a CrossFit-style workout five days a week and we do a lot with weights so I will be sure to keep this up.)

 - 5-10 minutes a day on a foam roller works wonders for your body.
 It allows you to massage your muscles and tendons that your hands can’t reach.
 It’s excellent for flexibility, circulation, and oxygen flow to the brain.
 I have three different ones and they hurt so good.
 I’m addicted.

 - Smile.
 Laugh.
 Repeat.
 When you laugh, you’re stimulating the release of endorphins which are considered happy brain chemicals.
 They are considered mood-boosters but also give the immune system a welcome boost.
-Some of you may know if you follow my personal account on Instagram, I lost my husband a week ago due to a short six-month battle with cancer.
+Some of you may know if you follow my personal Instagram account, I lost my husband to a short six-month battle with cancer.
 As you can see from the #thisisflorian tribute I did for him, he was a very funny guy.
-For 22 years, there was so much laughter in my world and not much of that going on right now for me.
-Since laughter is the best medicine (and is a stress reliever), I must be extra conscious to look for opportunities to get that back in my life.
+For 22 years, there was so much laughter in my world.
+Since laughter is the best medicine (and also a stress reliever), I must be extra conscious to look for opportunities to get that back in my life.
 I certainly know that Florian would want that for me.